-The Office of Ethics, Compliance, and Privacy manages the university-wide Ethics and Compliance Program, which includes the related areas of risk and privacy, in a continuously evolving business and regulatory environment in order to promote ethical behavior and compliance with laws, regulations and university policies.
+The Office of Ethics, Compliance, and Privacy (OECP) manages the university-wide Ethics and Compliance Program which promotes ethical behavior and compliance with laws, regulations and university policies.
 OECP has five core areas of responsibility which includes ethics and compliance, policies, privacy, enterprise risk management, and internal audit.

-- Administers the university’s annual conflict of interest and disclosure process in collaboration with the Office of the Senior Vice President and General Counsel and the Office of the Provost and Executive Vice President for Academic Affairs, and the Office of the Vice President for Research;
+- Administers the university’s annual conflict of interest and disclosure process in collaboration with the Office of the Senior Vice President and General Counsel, the Office of the Provost and Executive Vice President for Academic Affairs, and the Office of the Vice President for Research;

 - Conducts policy management through a collaborative approach for periodic reviews of policies as well as working with university departments in developing new policies to be responsive to changes in the business and regulatory environments affecting the university;

 - Leads a risk-based approach to assess and prioritize GW's top emerging, strategic and operational risks and mitigation actions through management of an Enterprise Risk Management program;

 - Gathers and reports on compliance monitoring activities conducted by university departments;

 - Oversees data privacy compliance and advises on data protection for the university;